Turn your idea into a commercial-ready food product with support from food industry experts, OSU’s Food Innovation Center, and New Seasons Market.

-Have your friends or family ever told you should sell your special sauce, cookies, or other culinary creation?
+Have your friends or family ever told you that you should sell your special sauce, cookies, or other culinary creation?
+Are you a restaurant owner who's ready to take one of your recipe creations to the commercial market?

-Are you ready to start getting your recipe on grocery shelves?
-But you have no idea where to begin?
+If you're ready to get your recipe on grocery shelves but have no idea where to begin, Getting Your Recipe to Market is for you.

-Getting Your Recipe to Market is a unique, 14-week intensive program that will help you take your idea to commercial-ready food product.
+Getting Your Recipe to Market is a unique 12-week training program that will help you turn your idea into a commercial-ready food product.

-We've partnered with food industry experts, OSU’s Food Innovation Center, and New Seasons Market to take you step-by-step to produce, promote, and sell your product.
+We've partnered with food industry experts, OSU’s Food Innovation Center, and New Seasons Market to take you step-by-step in producing, promoting, and selling your product.

 Getting Your Recipe to Market gives you the skills to: